linuxdeepin/dde-help/dde/en_US/index.md

 > ![notes](icon/notes.svg): Application fixed on Dock can be removed by pressing and holding left mouse button to drag the application icon away from Dock.You can not drag and remove the application while it is running.
 At this time you can right click on the application icon on Dock and select **Undock** to remove.

 ### Run Applications

 For those whose desktop shortcuts have been created or fixed on Dock, you can also open them by the following ways.

 - Double click the desktop icon or right click the desktop icon to select **Open**.
--Click the application icon on Dock or right click to select **Run** .
+- Click the application icon on Dock or right click to select **Run** .

 You can open the application by the following steps if it's in the Launcher interface.